builder-247/itp2d/README.md

 The scripts are not required to access the data created by itp2d, since the datafiles created by itp2d are standard [HDF5][] files with a simple layout.
-You should be able to access them easily with any program cabable of reading [HDF5][] files, such as Python or MATLAB.
+You should be able to access them easily with any program capable of reading [HDF5][] files, such as Python or MATLAB.

 Common issues
 -------------